krishna49609/zomato-dashboard/README.md

 # zomato-dashboard
-A dashboard to search restaurants using Zomato API
+A dashboard to search restaurants using Zomato API in Adelaide